-It is one thing to architect; it is another thing to operate.
-The 2 are intertwined that I believe the hands on the keyboard, solving the complex problem that brought down production, belong to The Architect.
+Architecture and Operations are intertwined that I believe the hands on the keyboard, solving the complex problem that brought down production, belong to The Architect.

 Follow these steps to take advantage of the program.

-Step 1: Read the Introduction
+Step 1: Review the Decks

 - If you need a Manager of Managers, then this article will surprise you.
 It’s not what you think!